 She secured this job as a Recreation Officer at Massey University in Palmerston North, where she helped establish the Sport Management Program.
 After five years she was the Manager of the Recreation Centre and was invited to apply for an academic role at Victoria University.
 During this time Sarah enrolled in a PhD in Management.

 She returned to Massey in 1997 in the interest of her relationship and took on a role of Senior Lecturer in Sport Management.
-From there she progressed through the ranks, first as Associate Head of School, then Head of School of management with approximately 70 FTE across three campuses, then Deputy Pro Vice Chancellor of the Massey Business School and now Dean, Academic - a role that services the whole University.
+From there she progressed through the ranks, first as Associate Head of School, then Head of School of Management with approximately 70 FTE across three campuses, then Deputy Pro Vice Chancellor of the Massey Business School and then Dean, Academic - a role that services the whole University.
+She was also the Chair of the Massey University Doctoral Research Committee (2011-2012) and served on the Massey University Council as the elected academic staff representative from 2020-2024.

 Like many, Sarah has been challenged with the distribution of her time, and the need to spend quality time with her family.
 She was recently approached by another university with an enticing role.
 If her decision had been based solely on career she would have accepted, but she declined as it did not suit her family.